delphijustin/UTCKB9/README.md

-It uses SetSystemTime function where it updates its UTC time which also makes your local time correct since that function converts UTC time to the timezone Windows was installed with
+It uses SetSystemTime function where it updates its UTC time which also makes your local time correct since that function converts UTC time to the timezone Windows was installed with.

+It paints the UTC or 24-hour time in the upper-right corner of the screen